liyu95/DeepSimulator/README.md

 ./main.sh -f ./test_samples/human_single.fasta
 ```
 <!-- Remember to save the fast5 folder since it is consider to be a temp folder and overwritten every time you run the main.sh file -->

+*This tool is for academic purposes and research use only.
+Any commercial use is subject for authorization from King Abdullah University of Science and technology “KAUST”.
+Please contact us at ip@kaust.edu.sa.*